Nell44577642/APP-2/README.md

 main.py: Starts the program, creates the auction, and runs the simulation. logic/: Contains the main logic of the project:

-A Binary Search Tree (BST) to store bids
+A Binary Search Tree (BST) to store bids,
-Insertion of bids (with multiple players per price) In-order traversal to get sorted prices
+Insertion of bids (with multiple players per price), In-order traversal to get sorted prices,
-Function to find the lowest unique bid (winner)
+Function to find the lowest unique bid (winner),
-Cost calculation using the formula with base_cost and alpha ui/: Uses tkinter to allow users to interact with the system (place bids, see results). utils/: Contains helper functions and constants (for example base_cost and alpha).
+Cost calculation using the formula with base_cost and alpha, ui/: Uses tkinter to allow users to interact with the system (place bids, see results). utils/: Contains helper functions and constants (for example base_cost and alpha).
 ## 🧪 Testing & Validation
 To verify that the program works correctly:

-Run the application and place several bids
+Run the application and place several bids,
-Check that bids are stored correctly in the tree Verify that prices are sorted (in-order traversal) Ensure that the winner is the lowest unique bid Confirm that each bid increases the total revenue
+Check that bids are stored correctly in the tree, Verify that prices are sorted (in-order traversal), Ensure that the winner is the lowest unique bid, Confirm that each bid increases the total revenue.

 Happy Path:

-Several players place bids
+Several players place bids,
-At least one price is unique
+At least one price is unique,
-The system correctly returns the winner and total revenue
+The system correctly returns the winner and total revenue.

 ## 📦 Dependencies
 tkinter: used to create the graphical interface